 You will need to decide whether to place your baby for adoption through a private or public agency.
 As you examine these options, you will discover there are advantages and disadvantages to each, so take your time and be thorough in your research.

-What should I expect when I call the agency?
+What should I expect when I go to the adoption agency?

-The agency will help you sort through your options for adoption, decide if it is the best fit, and will meet with you.
+The agency meet with you to help you sort through your options for adoption and help decide if adoption is a good fit for you.
 They will discuss your reasons for seeking adoption, ask for a thorough medical history (and will keep up on tests during your pregnancy), and go over your preferences in terms of an adoptive family.
 They will also discuss how the process would be paid for and what the contracts and/or agreements look like.

 How much will an adoption cost me/is it free?

 Likely, you will not have to take care of most of your own costs.
-Often it is the adoptive family or help from the agency that will pay medical bills.
+Often it is the adoptive family or financial assistance from the agency that will pay your medical bills.
 You need to discuss this specifically with whatever agency or adoption professional you choose.
 Financial help could mean legal fees, living expenses, medical bills, counseling fees, etc.

 What if the birth father is against an adoption?